 Encourage a “feedback-safe” environment and encourage employees to be open and honest about their emotions.
 Remind them that providing you or your coworkers with frank comments won’t have any adverse effects.

 Additionally, you should be aware that everyone has a varied level of emotional intelligence and that some people will be more (or less) at ease providing feedback.
-Respect these folks and avoid pressuring them to provide comments.
+Respect these folks and avoid pressuring them to give comments.

 The process can be standardized and more pleasant for staff members by establishing feedback criteria.
 Consider outlining the following: